Erick Rivera (footballer, born 1989)

-Erick Alejandro Rivera (born 10 October 1989) is a Salvadoran professional footballer who plays as a forward in Aurora.
+Erick Alejandro Rivera (born 10 October 1989) is a Salvadoran professional footballer who plays as a forward.

 Club career

 Aurora

-On 6 January 2020, Rivera was signed to Bolivian club Aurora.

-He made his Aurora debut in January 2020 in a 4–0 win over Real Potosi, he would end up scoring a goal in his third game against Jorge Wilstermann.
-He would make 12 appearances and score 3 goals, before the season was suspended due to the COVID-19 Pandemic.
+On 6 January 2020, Rivera was signed to Bolivian club Club Aurora.
+He made his Aurora debut in January 2020 in a 4–0 win over Real Potosi, he ended up scoring a goal in his third game against Jorge Wilstermann.
+He made 12 appearances and score 3 goals, before the season was suspended due to the COVID-19 Pandemic.

 On 10 June 2020, he signed a one-year contract extension to remain in Bolivia.